-The requisition engineer should refer all the project specific standards and specifications along with the applicable international codes and standards while preparing the inquiry requisition of the piping components.
-In this article few general technical requirements for pipes & fittings are listed for information.
-Note that these requirements may vary depending upon the project requirements.
+The requisition engineer should refer to all the project-specific standards and specifications along with the applicable international codes and standards while preparing the inquiry requisition of the piping components.
+In this article, some general technical requirements for pipes & fittings are listed for information.
+Note that these requirements may vary depending on the project requirements.

-- All items must be supplied in accordance with proper wall thickness/ schedule as stated in the Purchase Requisition (PR).
-Wall thickness thinner or heavier than specified tolerance shall not be accepted.
+All items must be supplied in accordance with proper wall thickness/ schedule as stated in the Purchase Requisition (PR).
+Wall thickness thinner or heavier than the specified tolerance shall not be accepted.

-- Vendor must specify the material type and grade together with NPS and schedule / wall thickness / class within the Material requisition – Scope of Supply for all piping components.
+The vendor must specify the material type and grade together with NPS and schedule/wall thickness/class within the Material requisition – Scope of Supply for all piping components.

-- The chemical analysis of Carbon Steel (CS) & Low Temperature Carbon Steel (LTCS) pipes and fittings, forgings, plates shall be in accordance with the applicable product standard with the following limitations:
+The chemical analysis of Carbon Steel (CS) & Low-Temperature Carbon Steel (LTCS) pipes and fittings, forgings, and plates shall be in accordance with the applicable product standard with the following limitations:

 Where CE = C + Mn/6 + (Cr+Mo+V)/5 + (Cu+Ni)/15

 The above formula for CE is applicable when the carbon content is greater than 0.12%

 - CS & LTCS materials shall be fully killed and fine-grained and shall be produced by a low sulfur and low phosphorous refining process.
 The components must be supplied in normalized or normalized tempered conditions.

 - All Austenitic stainless steel and duplex stainless steel items must be supplied in the solution annealed and quenched condition as per corresponding ASTM standard.

 - Repair welding for the parent plate/weld end flange is not accepted.